Oh, goody goody gumdrops, ready to go for another exciting hour of broadcast excellence.

 I'm not sure this is not going to blow up on the Democrats.

-One of the one of the things one of the things that I have always cautioned people to be patient here and don't assume the worst.
+One of the things that I have always cautioned people to be patient here and don't assume the worst.

-We we conservatives have such a history of being out foxed or shooting ourselves in the foot, which is what you think has happened here on the part of the president, that we are just we're conditioned because of life experiences to think it's almost like we're afraid of success.
+We conservatives have such a history of being out-foxed or shooting ourselves in the foot, which is what you think has happened here on the part of the president, that we are just, we're conditioned because of life experiences to think it's almost like we're afraid of success.

 No, this really isn't real.

-We are we're when I hear Republicans talking about, yeah, we might we might lose some seats in the house.
+When I hear Republicans talk about it, yeah, we might lose some seats in the House.

-If you think if you're talking that way, you're thinking that way.
+If you're talking that way, you're thinking that way.

 If you're thinking that way, it may happen.